 As far as hotels go, no one can compare to Marriott when it comes to Chatbot examples.
 In my opinion, they have one of the best chatbots by far.

 Their boutique brand Aloft Hotels recently introduced the ChatBotler, available to guests through text message.
 Using it, guests can request basic hotel services, essentially acting as an in-phone concierge.
 This cuts out the middleman and enables requests to be met quickly and efficiently.

 Hotel guests can text to request services, information about the hotel, listen to the brand’s playlist, and connect with the front desk team during their stay.
 They can even do all of these things when they are not on hotel property.

 And it’s working: early studies show that 2 out of 3 Aloft guests are interacting with the ChatBotler.

 Outside of that, Marriott Rewards members can interact with chatbots on Facebook Messenger and Slack to research and book travel at more than 4,700 hotels.

 Key Takeaways: When it comes to hotels, these chatbot examples are all about guest services.
 Whether it’s checking in and out or services and travel recommendations throughout a stay, hotels should be looking for ways to leverage chatbots as an addition to typical front desk and concierge services.

 Not every hotel is a Marriot chain, but each should offer the following basic services:

 - Room availability

-- Connect to front desk agent or concierge from room
+- Connect to the front desk agent or concierge from the room

 Travel: CheapFlights – Chatbot Example